earthly/website/blog/_posts/2021-10-26-bash-string.md

  - bash strings
  - bash substring
 topic: cli
+last_modified_at: 2023-04-17
 ---

+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and, therefore, faster.
+This article is about bash – which has its quirks but is a tool we find ourselves often reaching for.
+If you are looking for an open-source tool to improve how you build software, then [check us out](/).**

 <div class="narrow-code">
 One thing that bash is excellent at is manipulating strings of text.
 If you're at the command line or writing a small script, then knowing some bash string idioms can be a lot of help.